Respiratory Tract Infections (RTIs)

 Can RTIs be prevented?

-Yes, through vaccination, good hygiene, and avoiding close contact with infected people.
+Possibly, through measures like vaccination, good hygiene, avoiding close contact with infected individuals, and not sharing personal items.

 Can RTIs lead to complications?